oyinmi/oyinmi/README.md

-- 👋 Hi, I’m Oluwatomi Oyinkansola Atansuyi
+- 👋 Hi, I’m Oluwatomi Oyinkansola Taiwo
 - 👀 I’m interested in creating amazing product for the clients using React Native majorly and React.js sometimes.
 - 🌱 I’m currently learning GraphQL in order spread do more and be more valuable.
 - 💞️ I’m looking to collaborate on project and do more contributions to open sourxe.